javidominguez/MozillaScripts/README.md

 * Also, you can assign, in NVDA preferences, an alternative gesture to display the toolbar buttons which is more comfortable for you than twice pressing.
 * NVDA+Control+N Reads the last notification and it takes the system focus to it if it is possible.
 By pressing two times quickly shows the history of notifications.
 * NVDA+F6 Brings the focus to the document.
+* Dot (.)
+With browse mode enabled, if the cursor is over a link, reads the URL it points to (This key cannot be customized).

 ## Thunderbird

 * In a message window:
 	* Control+Shift+(1-9) Reads the sender and recipients of the message.
 If pressed twice quickly, opens the options menu.
 	* Alt+Control+Shift+1-9 opens the options menu too; Use it if twice pressing does not work well.
+	* NVDA+F6 Brings the focus to the body of the message
 		* Control+Shift+A Brings the focus to the list of attachments, if any.

 (These scripts are also available in the list of messages if you activate the preview pane.)

+* In message body with browse mode enabled, if the cursor is over a link, dot key reads the URL it points to (This key cannot be customized).

 * In messages list:
 	* If the preview pane is active, press NVDA+downArrow (desktop) or NVDA+A (laptop) to read the message without leaving the list.
 		* Control+NVDA+(1-9) Read the information in the corresponding column.

-Keystrokes can be customized in  Preferences  of NVDA > Input gestures when Firefox or Thunderbird are open.
+Gestures can be customized in  Preferences  of NVDA > Input gestures when Firefox or Thunderbird are open.

-In NVDA Preferences > Options > Mozilla Thunderbird you can enable/disable automatic message reading in the preview pane.
+In NVDA Preferences > Options > Mozilla Thunderbird you can enable/disable automatic message reading in the preview pane. c